rbowsley/lamplighthelp/source/16-7-5_Adding_Custom_Columns_to_the_Attendance_Table.markdown

 ### Adding a Field
 - In the middle column, choose the button 'Click to add'.
 - A new section will now appear in the right-hand column: 'Column: Click to add.'
-- Double click on the non-bold text (not the title) 'Column name:Click to add'
+- Double click on the non-bold text (not the title) 'Column name: Click to add'
 - A pop-up box will open.

 ![Custom Column Fields](16.7.5a.png)